Clogged oil arteries slow U.S. shale rush to record output

 In at least one case, pipeline protesters are demanding the removal of an existing line.
 A 60-year-old Enbridge Line in Wisconsin and Michigan, an essential artery of oil from Canada, has come under fire from opponents of varying political stripes.

 Environmentalists call the current pipeline network strong enough.
-They argue the country needs to look toward renewable energy sources rather than expanding climate-damaging oil-and-gas development.
+They argue the country needs to look towards renewable energy sources rather than expanding climate-damaging oil-and-gas development.

 Another environmental threat comes from an irony of the patchwork of U.S. pipelines - that the network is both over-subscribed and yet, in places, underused.
 Because many arteries travel similar routes, they duplicate one another and often can't operate at full capacity.